 Where can I stay in the Porcupine Mountains and Ontonagon County?

-As mentioned, many of the area’s lodging properties sit on the shores of Lake Superior, offering you a front-row seat to a perspective Northern Lights display.
+Many of the region’s cabins, cottages, and other lodging properties sit on the shores of Lake Superior, offering you a front-row seat to a perspective Northern Lights display.

 Note: Please travel safely and responsibly when you are visiting the Porcupine Mountains and Ontonagon County.
 Some businesses and facilities may have modified hours or procedures; please contact them directly for information.
 See Michigan’s latest coronavirus orders here.